-The Fashion Design Certificate program is designed for students who have a love for fashion and design and feel that they have the talent to pursue a career in design.
-The course is designed to help students enhance their own design skills; translate concepts onto paper, and eventually into actual garments.
-It will prepare students to enter the fashion design industry in the capacity as a design assistant or working with a product development team.
+The Fashion Design Certificate program is designed for students who share a love of fashion and design and feel that they have the talent to pursue a career in design.
+Students will enhance their own design skills, translate concepts onto paper, and eventually into actual garments.
+At the completion the program, students will be pre-pared to enter the fashion design industry in the capacity of a design assistant or part of a product development team.
+This program will concentrate solely on women’s wear.

 - Fashion Design I